Specific Objectives

 Solution

-Collecting the terms containing d on the L.H.S
+Collect the terms containing d on the L.H.S.

 Variation

-In a formula some elements which do not change (fixed) under any condition are called constants while the ones that change are called variables.
+In a formula, some elements that do not change (fixed) under any condition are called constants, while those that change are called variables.
 There are different types of variations.

-• Direct Variation, where both variables either increase or decrease together
+• Direct Variation: both variables increase or decrease together.

-• Inverse or Indirect Variation, where when one of the variables increases, the other one decreases
+• Inverse or Indirect Variation: when one variable increases, the other decreases.

-• Joint Variation, where more than two variables are related directly
+• Joint Variation: more than two variables are related directly.

-• Combined Variation, which involves a combination of direct or joint variation, and indirect variation
+• Combined Variation: involves a combination of direct or joint variation and indirect variation.

 Examples

-• Direct: The number of money I make varies directly (or you can say varies proportionally) with how much I work.
+• Direct: The number of money I make varies directly (or proportionally) with how much I work.

-• Inverse: The number of people I invite to my bowling party varies inversely with the number of games they might get to play (or you can say is proportional to the inverse of).
+• Inverse: The number of people I invite to my bowling party varies inversely with the number of games they might get to play (or is proportional to the inverse of).

 • Inverse: The temperature in my house varies indirectly (same as inversely) with the amount of time the air conditioning is running.